 According to AARP, only 4 in 10 Americans have a will.
 Most millennials, do not have one, though the proportion of people with a will does increase as people age.
 It may surprise some to learn that even some extraordinarily wealthy and famous people never get around to finalizing and executing a will and die without one (this is called dying “intestate”).
-For example, the entertainer, Prince, who died last spring (April, 2016), left no will.
+For example, the entertainer, Prince, who died in 2016, left no will.
 Neither did Abraham Lincoln, Martin Luther King, Jr., Pablo Picasso, and Howard Hughes.

 (Click "Read More" to continue reading).

 We all have a hard time contemplating our mortality, and even those of us that know about the dangers of dying without a will, have a difficult time seeing a lawyer to make these arrangements.
 Last year, I represented a couple that kept rescheduling their appointment to sign their wills for a year, in spite of our continued warnings to the contrary.
 The wills were finalized, and sitting in a folder, but they could not bring themselves to sign them.
 As I said, this is a very common emotional response.

 There are steps people can take to reduce some of the administrative burdens associated with dying for the family left behind to deal with these issues.
 Let me say first, that every person leaves an “estate” in the legal sense of the word.
 Some people may only have a house, a car (or two), some bank accounts and personal items.
 Every one of these items, in fact, every single thing you own, becomes a part of your “estate” when you die (even the clothes left in a dresser).
 That estate needs to be “administered” after your death.
 Property you own outright (as opposed to in some type of joint ownership arrangement or trust) goes through a process called “probate.”
 In Connecticut, this process is overseen by a Probate Court.